ccamagong/github-slideshow/_posts/0000-01-02-ccamagong.md

 layout: slide
 title: "Welcome to our ccamagong's slide!"
 ---
-This is an awesome slide
+This is an awesome sawesome lide
 Use the left arrow to go back!